lawrennd/snippets/_ml/includes/recommender-data.md

 \setupcode{import pandas as pd import os}

+\notes{I'VE FIXED IT UP TO LOAD IN THIS DATA FROM A GOOGLE FORM THAT I USED tO GET MOVIE RATINGS FROM THE PUBLIC FOR A SCIENCE TALK I DID}

 \code{# uncomment the line below if you are doing this task by self study. pods.access.download_url('https://raw.githubusercontent.com/lawrennd/datasets_mirror/main/movie_recommender/movies.csv', store_directory = 'class_movie', save_name='movies.csv')